lacework/terraform-provider-lacework/website/docs/r/agent_access_token.html.markdown

 # lacework\_agent\_access\_token

 To connect to the Lacework platform, Lacework agents require an agent access token.
-Use this resource to mange agent tokens within your Lacework account.
+Use this resource to manage agent tokens within your Lacework account.

 !> **Warning:** Agent tokens should be treated as secret and not published.
 A token uniquely identifies a Lacework customer.
 If you suspect your token has been publicly exposed or compromised, generate a new